opentrustlabs/opentrust-identity/README.md

 At the moment, this tool does not support specific vaults such as HashiCorp.
 For the custom implementation, you will need to create 2 HTTP endpoints which will be used to encrypt and decrypt the data.
 These endpoints will essentially be wrappers around whatever vault you are using.
 The details on the payload and responses for encryption and decryption are in the file `/lib/kms/custom-kms.ts`.
-The

 Future development of this tool will include support for the following KMSs
 - AWS